and-megan/Woggle/README.md

 5. 11 points for words longer than eight letters.

 #Technology
 Woggle was built using Javascript and jQuery.
-Woggle implements a binary search to look up words in O(log n) time.
+Woggle implements a binary search to efficiently check validity of user's inputted words in O(log n) time.

 ``` javascript
 Level.prototype.bsearch = function (dictionary, checkWord) {